 What Are Malnourishment Symptoms?

 Most malnourishment symptoms appear after you eat too little food overall.
-When you’re malnourished, you sometimes lose your apetite and interest in eating overall.
+When you're malnourished, you sometimes lose your appetite and interest in eating overall.

 Being malnourished can also make you tired and irritable.
 If you notice you have trouble concentrating, it's another possible symptom of being malnourished.